bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

 - [BIPs #947][] updates the [BIP325][] specification of [signet][topic
   signet] to change the block signature verification method.
-Signets are test networks where valid blocks are signed by trusted signers rather than using proof-of-work, a change which eliminates some issues and makes certain types of testing easier.
+Signets are test networks where valid blocks are signed by trusted signers rather than using proof of work, a change which eliminates some issues and makes certain types of testing easier.

     Previously, signet assumed the use of signatures compatible with